Sociology

 Post Course Info

-The cross-disciplinary content of these programme means there are exciting opportunities for students in a wide and dynamic range of professions including careers in: Media and Public Relations; Policy Analysis and Service Provision; Social, Community and Youth Development; Politics and Civil Society; and in Cultural and Creative Industries.
+The cross-disciplinary content of this programme means there are exciting opportunities for you in a wide and dynamic range of professions including careers in: Journalism; Public Relations; Teaching; Social Work; Human Resources; Marketing; Community and Youth Development; Policy Analysis; work in the NGO Sector as well as advanced careers in the Civil Service; the Health Sector and the Media.
+Past Graduates have taken the following career and development destinations:

-A large number of our Graduates continue through to PhD level.
-Some professions require further training, qualifications or certification.
+A large number of our Graduates continue through to PhD level

 More details